List of mammals of Minnesota

 This list of mammals of Minnesota includes the mammals native to Minnesota.
 It also shows their status in the wild.
-There are 84 mammal species found in the state.
-Minnesota does not have a state mammals but several were proposed: The northern white tailed deer was proposed eight times, the eastern wolf was proposed six times, the American black bear and thirteen-lined ground squirrel were each proposed once.
+There are 81 native and 5 introduced mammal species found in the state.
+American bison, caribou, and wolverines were extirpated from the state.
+Minnesota does not have a state mammal but several have been proposed: The northern white tailed deer was proposed eight times, the eastern wolf was proposed six times, the American black bear and thirteen-lined ground squirrel were each proposed once.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature; those on the left are used here, those in the second column in some other articles: